Our Lady of Luján: The Golden Rose

-Basilica of Our Lady of Luján.

-The Golden Rose is a gift from the Pope to nations, cities, basilicas, sanctuaries, or images.
-It is blessed by him on the fourth Sunday of Lent, anointed with the Holy Chrism, and dusted with incense.
-This Rose consists of a golden rose stem with flowers, buds and leaves, placed in a silver vase lined on the inside with a bronze case bearing the Papal shield.
-Pope Leo IX is considered as the originator of this tradition in the year 1049.

 Fileteado image of Our Lady of Luján by Edgardo Morales (2001).

-In the Americas, the Rose has been given to Our Lady of Guadalupe in Mexico, to Our Lady of Aparecida in Brazil, to St. Joseph's Oratory in Canada, to the Basilica of the National Shrine of the Immaculate Conception in the United States, to the Cathedral Basilica of Nuestra Señora del Valle in Argentina and to the Basílica Santuario Nacional de Nuestra Señora de la Caridad del Cobre in Cuba.
-On June 11, 1982, John Paul II personally bestowed a Golden Rose on Our Lady of Luján.
+In the Americas, the Golden Rose, a papal award given to outstanding structures and individuals, has been given to Our Lady of Guadalupe in Mexico, to Our Lady of Aparecida in Brazil, to St. Joseph's Oratory in Canada, to the Basilica of the National Shrine of the Immaculate Conception in the United States, to the Cathedral Basilica of Nuestra Señora del Valle in Argentina and to the Basílica Santuario Nacional de Nuestra Señora de la Caridad del Cobre in Cuba.
+On June 11, 1982, John Paul II personally bestowed a Golden Rose on Our Lady of Luján while visiting Argentina.